-As highlighted in the beginning of this entry, I cannot speak for other countries.
-However, I do feel that in the context of the Singapore labour market provides a strong case for the introduction of a statutory minimum wage of $1000.
+Based on the statistics and evidence above, I do feel that in the context of the Singapore labour market, there appears to be astrong case for the introduction of a statutory minimum wage of $1000.

 The minimum wage would bring about many benefits such as lowering the dependence on low wage foreign labour and also increase productivity, ensuring the long term growth of our economy.

 Our neighbouring countries will not be developing nations forever and that would also spell the end to our cheap supply of labourers for jobs undesirable.